Do you see couples, minors, or children?

 We want to make beginning therapy as easy as possible.
-To get started, you may email, call, or fill out the contact form on this site.
-We’ll get back with you as soon as we can, typically within one business day, to discuss your problem and answer any questions you may have.
-From there, we can schedule an intake session and after that you may schedule weekly or bi-weekly sessions, if you so desire.
-The sessions, including the intake session, can be done in-person or virtually on a HIPAA compliant platform.
+To get started, you may email, call, or fill out the contact form below.
+We’ll get back with you as soon as we can, typically within 1-3 business days, to discuss your problem and answer any questions you may have.
+From there, if you'd like, we can schedule an intake session and see about continuing with weekly or bi-weekly sessions.
+Sessions can be in-person or virtual.

 Trust is a cornerstone of counseling.
 In short, we do our best to limit disclosures to only what information is absolutely necessary by law.
 We abide by the ACA code of ethics and Missouri and Federal law regarding privacy and confidentiality of client information.
 That includes HIPAA and FERPA laws that limit the disclosure of medical and education information, as well as assuring clients have access to their records.
 We are required to disclose information in (1) the case of a court order, (2) the mandated reporting of abuse or neglect of minors or the elderly, and (3) the duty to warn another party of foreseeable and life threatening harm.
 Furthermore, Isaac Crawford, PLPC is provisionally licensed under the direct supervision of Keith Wilson, LPC with New Leaf Counseling.
 So, Keith Wilson, LPC will have access to client records and be bound by the same confidentiality as Isaac Crawford, PLPC.
 Isaac Crawford, PLPC will at times consult, confidentially, with a small group of one to four professional counselors for the purpose of providing improved and ethical counseling services and client information will be shared in as limited of a manner as possible in that setting.

 Supervisor: Keith Wilson, LPC, with New Leaf Counseling, Missouri License #2012037415